makingentropy/makingentropy.github.io/Project_1/readme.md

 `ONLOAD START`<br>
 `DEBUG FUNCTION`<br>
 - this script is just a quick way to both console.log and turn them all off with one variable rather than hunting down all the ones I didn't erase or comment out
 - I like to print to console A LOT when working.
 A LOT.
 Even when I don't strictly need to (this saves me from myself 9 times out of 10).
 Ideally, I think the function name should have one or two keystrokes.
 I will probably experiment in next big project with a series of d#() functions, where # is a number, allowing me to toggle off sections of console logs rather than using one to control them all.
-Using just one meant I still had to delete and comment some out by hand when the log became too verbose (time waste!).
+Using just one meant I still had to delete and comment some out by hand when the log became too verbose (time waste!).<br>
 `FUNCTIONS`<br>
 - the primary functions
 `HELPER FUNCTIONS`<br>
 - functions that don't drive the game but are necessary
-- I did a little digging and found that the Fisher-Yates shuffle function is supposed to be more truly randomized than many other methods, so I copied this algorithm and commented in a link to the source
+- I did a little digging and found that the Fisher-Yates shuffle function is supposed to be more truly randomized than many other methods, so I copied this algorithm and commented in a link to the source<br>
 `Global variables`<br>
-- easily accessible variables, including player objects `CSS`<br>
+- easily accessible variables, including player objects<br>
+`CSS`<br>
 - all CSS used in-game is saved here
 `GAME calls`<br>
 - the initiating calls and logic that keeps the game moving and repeating
-- this includes a timer that functions as a loop `ONLOAD END`<br>
+- this includes a timer that functions as a loop<br>
+`ONLOAD END`<br>
 ---
 ## additional design notes